 Participating in this electronic field trip is FREE at this time.

 - Desktop Software - computer connected to the internet with a webcam, external microphone, and external speakers.
-Museum will provide software application.
+The Museum will provide a free video conferencing application.

 - Review the Prepare For Your Day Checklist for more connection and testing information.